 “The public sector exists to manage the resources of a place in such a way that all who live in that place have an equal chance at having a good life, and are fairly treated while they go about it.”

 Not everyone’s in a position to do this sort of work, or to take the risks involved with a more obvious kind of activism.
 Support those that are and do.
 It can be lonely out on the limb.
-People have been shamed for far too long for speaking up and speaking out, for being active, for caring.
+People are too often shamed for speaking up and speaking out, for being active, for caring.
 It shouldn’t be a novelty to do this.
 It should be bizarre and obscene that people who demean others can rise to the very top; that we pour money towards their vapid endeavours, but yawn when things like nurse’s wages and human rights abuses are on the table.

 Power is a spectrum, and people have it because other people give it to them.
 The spirit of change is very much crackling right now — and given the clear fractures in our current economic and social structures I think we’re at an important crossroads.
 This is an opportunity to rethink how the world functions, and to establish new systems that benefit far more people, and other living things, than our existing systems do.

 If you’re in a position to use your voice, do it.
-Little things mean just as much to those who need it as the big.
-And big change only happens off the back of the incremental.
+Little actions can be just as significant, in the end, as the big.
+Big change only happens off the back of the incremental.
 Brick by brick.
 Chip by chip.
 Be a strong human with heart, who isn’t afraid to call bullshit.
 Who takes the time to seek out, and understand perspectives that differ from their own.
 Who asks, and listens.
 Don’t just dismiss voices that don’t echo or reinforce your own.
 Hear people.

 Sarah Illingworth is a freelance journalist and Editor at Impolitikal.
 She has an MSc in Poverty & Development from the University of Manchester.
 Read more by Sarah.